Ak4937713/Excel-sales-report/README.md

 # Sales Analytics:
 ### Objectives

+1. Create a [Customer sales Performance report](https://github.com/Ak4937713/Excel-sales-report/blob/main/customer%20sales%20performance.pdf) from 2019 to 2021.
-1. Create a report identifying the top 10 products with the highest sales growth from 2020 to 2021.
+2. Create a report identifying the top 10 products with the highest sales growth from 2020 to 2021.
-2. Create a division-wise sales report comparing total revenue and year-over-year growth for 2020 and 2021.
+3. Create a division-wise sales report comparing total revenue and year-over-year growth for 2020 and 2021.
-3. Create a report identifying the top 5 and bottom 5 products based on total quantity sold.
+4. Create a report identifying the top 5 and bottom 5 products based on total quantity sold.
-4. Create a report listing the new products introduced by Atliq Hardware in 2021.
+5. Create a report listing the new products introduced by Atliq Hardware in 2021.
-5. Create a report identifying the top 5 countries by total sales revenue in 2021.
+6. Create a report identifying the top 5 countries by total sales revenue in 2021.

 ### Insights